Bath bomb ingredients

 Don't confuse baking soda with baking powder – baking soda is pure sodium bicarbonate, and that's what you want.
 Baking powder has all kinds of other stuff in – flour and salt and stuff – so that's not what you want.

 You can get baking soda in most supermarkets, in the baking section.
-You can also buy it cheap in larger quantities on eBay or Amazon.
+You can also buy it cheap in larger quantities on Amazon.

 Citric acid is the other half of the dynamic duo of ingredients that creates the fizz in a bath bomb.
 The name sounds scary, but citric acid is actually totally natural and safe.
 It's just the stuff that makes lemons sharp!
 It's sometimes called 'sour salt'.

 It's used as a preservative in jam and jelly making, also for water softening and cleaning.
 So, one place you can get citric acid is in the canning section of your local supermarket.
 You can also try a large drug store or pharmacy (ask at the prescription counter – sometimes they don't keep it on the shelves), or your local health food store.
-Failing that, you can get it online in bulk quantities at places like Bulk Foods.
+The simplest thing, though, is to just buy it from Amazon!

 Baking soda and citric acid are dry ingredients, they come as powders.
 So to make them into bath bombs, you need some moisture to get them to stick together!
 For this you can use water – but a lot of people prefer to use witch hazel, as it tends to be less likely to set off the fizzing early.